Tel: 519-972-2727 Ext. 4391

 Windsor, ON N9A-6S4

-There are two eight week intakes of schooling required - Level 1 and Level 3 - at a cost of $400 per 8 week intake.
-An additional cost of approximately $300 would be required to cover the cost of a textbook, mannequin, lab coat, notepaper, etc. A student kit is supplied while you are in school at no cost.
+There are two intakes of schooling required Level 1 and Level 2 which run two days per week.
+Level 1 and level 2 run Monday and Tuesday for 15 weeks.
+Level 2 has a mandatory exam prep week which is the 16th week running 5 days, Monday to Friday.
+An additional cost of approximately $350.00 would be required to cover the cost of a textbook, mannequin, lab coat.
+A student kit is supplied while you are in school at no cost.

 The Ministry will notify you when classes are available as classes run throughout the calendar year.